Frontify/frontify-companion-release/readme.md

 5. We recommend adding a predefined domain so your employees don't have to type in your brand domain manually.
 To do so change the shortcut's target to this: `C:\Program Files\Frontify\Frontify.exe --domain=<YOUR_DOMAIN>`
 6. As we assume that your average Windows user doesn't have privileges to install applications on the computer we recommend turning off the auto update mechanism.
 Change the shortcut's target to `C:\Program Files\Frontify\Frontify.exe --domain=<YOUR_DOMAIN> --autoUpdateEnabled=false`
 7. Check the full documentation on all available [CLI arguments](#cli-arguments) which can be used to control the app's behavior.
 8. If possible you can also change the shortcut's icon to your brand logo so your users will recognize the app.
+[Here](./example-windows-app-icon.ico) is an example `.ico` file that you could use as a reference.

 ## CLI arguments